aredn/documentation/arednGettingStarted/advanced_config.rst

 With the node powered on and fully booted:

-* Hold for 5 seconds to reset the password and DHCP server
+* **Hold for 5 seconds to reset the password and DHCP server**
-* Hold for 15 seconds to return the node to “just-flashed” condition
+* **Hold for 15 seconds to return the node to “just-flashed” condition**

+On some equipment models it may be possible to accomplish these reset procedures by pressing the *Reset* button on the PoE unit.

 .. |trade|  unicode:: U+02122 ..
 TRADE MARK SIGN
    :ltrim: